Grand Boulevard, Joondalup: Facilities

-Facilities served by Grand Boulevard include, from south to north, the Joondalup campus of Edith Cowan University, the main campus of West Coast Institute of Training, Joondalup railway station, Lakeside Joondalup Shopping City, the Joondalup Magistrates' Court and the regional office and station for the Western Australia Police, and Joondalup Health Campus.
+Facilities served by Grand Boulevard include, from south to north, the Joondalup campus of Edith Cowan University, the main campus of West Coast Institute of Training, Joondalup railway station, Lakeside Joondalup, the Joondalup Magistrates' Court and the regional office and station for the Western Australia Police, and Joondalup Health Campus.
 A short stretch of the street between Boas Avenue and Shenton Avenue serves as a main shopping street for Joondalup.

 As the CBD area has developed around the road, a significant number of high density multi-storey housing developments have been constructed since 2002, with the first of these being the Kingsbury Apartments situated at the intersection of Grand Boulevard and Queensbury Road.
 Since then, a further nine housing complexes have opened and at least two more are currently under construction.
 Generally these complexes are between three and five stories and must comply with local council planning guidelines relating to design standards for buildings fronting Grand Boulevard.

 Major intersections

 Grand Boulevard commences at the intersection of Joondalup Drive and Hodges Drive, and continues from the latter.
+The entire road's length is in the City of Joondalup and the major intersections are controlled by traffic lights.